Dao-AILab/flash-attention/README.md

 ## Speedup and Memory Savings

-We present expected speedup (combined forward + backward pass) and memory savings from using FlashAttention against PyTorch standard attention, depending on sequence length.
+We present expected speedup (combined forward + backward pass) and memory savings from using FlashAttention against PyTorch standard attention, depending on sequence length, on different GPUs (speedup depends on memory bandwidth - we see more speedup on slower GPU memory).

+### A100

 We display FlashAttention speedup using these parameters (similar to BERT-base):
 * Batch size 8
 * Head dimension 64